blbadger/blbadger.github.io/neural-networks.md

 ```
 such that `ogfeatures` and `gradxinput` may be fed directly into `matplotlib.pyplot.imshow()` for viewing.
 Note that the images and videos presented here were generated using pytorch, with a similar (and somewhat less involved) implementation as the one put forth in the preceding section for obtaining gradientxinput tensors.

-For an image of a sandal, we observe the follopwing attribution:
+For an image of a sandal, we observe the following attribution:

 ![fashion MNIST gradientxinput]({{https://blbadger.github.io}}/neural_networks/fmnist_gradxinput.png)